syncfusion-content/predictive-analytics-docs/predictive-analytics/PMML-Execution-Engine/Supported-and-Unsupported-features.md

 # Supported and Unsupported features

-Previously PMML Execution engine supported PMML version 4.1 that is supported by R [PMML package](http://cran.r-project.org/web/packages/pmml).
-Now we have included the functionality to support PMML version 4.2, 4.2.1 and 4.3.
+Previously PMML Execution engine supported PMML versions 4.1, 4.2 and 4.2.1, that are supported by R [PMML package](http://cran.r-project.org/web/packages/pmml).
+Now we have included the functionality to support PMML version 4.3.
 As of now, only the necessary XML content from input PMML required for scoring supported models has been parsed.